ABDO176ELTAWEEL/deepfake-detection/README.md

 criterion = nn.CrossEntropyLoss(weight=class_w, label_smoothing=cfg.label_smoothing)
 ```

 **Why it matters:** `WeightedRandomSampler` balances at the batch-sampling level — each batch sees roughly equal real/fake counts.
 But the loss function still treats misclassifying real as equally costly as misclassifying fake.
-Adding `weight=[4.0, 1.0]` makes misclassifying a real frame 4× more costly in the loss, which directly reduces false positives (real frames predicted as fake) — the most common error in the baseline confusion matrix.
+Adding `weight=[4.0, 1.0]` makes misclassifying a real frame 4× more costly in the loss, which directly reduces false positives (real frames predicted as fake), the most common error in the baseline confusion matrix.

 ---